Genshin Impact: Gameplay

+Gacha system

-By completing certain quests or by participating in select limited-time events, the player can unlock additional playable characters.
-Most characters, however, are obtained through the character banners of the game's gacha system, called "Wishes".
-An ingame currency called "Primogems" is required, obtainable through in-app purchases or as gameplay rewards, it is required to pull on the game's banners.
-A pity system guarantees that the player will receive rare items after a set number of pulls.
+By completing certain quests or participating in select limited-time events, players can unlock additional playable characters.
+However, most characters are obtained through the character banners of the game's gacha system, called "Wishes", and the same applies for weapons.
+An in-game currency called "Primogems", obtainable through in-app purchases or gameplay rewards, is required to "pull" on the game's banners.
+A pity system guarantees that players will receive rare items after a set number of pulls.

 Elemental combat

 Elements react with each other to produce different effects.
-Here, Pyro and Electro produce Overloaded, creating an AoE explosion.
+Here, Pyro and Electro produce Overloaded, creating an area of effect explosion.

-Playable characters have control over one of seven natural elements: Anemo (air), Geo (earth), Pyro (fire), Hydro (water), Cryo (ice), Electro (electricity), and Dendro (plants).
+Playable characters have control over one of seven elements: Anemo (air), Geo (earth), Pyro (fire), Hydro (water), Cryo (ice), Electro (electricity), and Dendro (plants).
+(Note: Characters who use Dendro were only added after the release of Sumeru in version 3.0 of the game.
+Prior to that, the element was largely absent from gameplay.)
 When these elements react with one another, they produce various effects.
 For instance, if a Hydro attack hits a target, the enemy will be inflicted with the "Wet" status effect, and if they are hit with a subsequent Cryo attack, these two status effects combine to freeze the opponent, temporarily preventing them from performing any actions.

 Each character also has two unique combat abilities: an "Elemental Skill" and an "Elemental Burst".
-Elemental Skills are attacks with a set cooldown that can be used at any time, while Elemental Bursts are ultimate attacks with an energy cost.
-These require the player to amass sufficient elemental energy in order to use them.
-Manipulating the game's elements through the Skills and Bursts of a given party's four characters to produce various reactions is a core feature of its gameplay.
-Certain elemental abilities are also required to solve puzzles within the overworld.
+Elemental Skills are attacks with a set cooldown, while Elemental Bursts are ultimate attacks usually with an energy cost.
+These require players to amass sufficient elemental energy to use them.
+Players can increase the party's combat capabilities by manipulating the Skills and Bursts of a given party's characters as well as the surroundings to target enemies' type weaknesses.
+Certain elemental abilities are also required to solve puzzles within Teyvat.

 Genius Invokation TCG

-A tabletop-based collectible card game called Genius Invokation TCG was released in the game's Version 3.3 update in December 2022 as an additional optional gamemode.
-The game uses turn-based battles.
-Equipped with a deck of three characters and 30 supporting cards, players win by knocking down all the opponent's competing character cards.
-Each round requires a dice roll that forces the player to use their cards within the limitations of their roll.
+A tabletop-based collectible card game called Genius Invokation TCG was released in the game's Version 3.3 update in December 2022 as an additional gamemode involving turn-based battles.
+Equipped with a deck of three characters and thirty supporting cards, players win by knocking down all of their opponent's character cards.
+Each round requires a dice roll that forces players to use their cards within the limitations of their roll.
 Similar to the main game, elemental reactions are included as a mechanic of the gamemode.
 Players are able to challenge NPCs, playable characters, and other real players in co-op mode.
-In-game rewards are granted for participating in Genius Invokation TCG.